prk3/sundae-collab-client/README.md

 Establishes connection to the collaboration server.
 Forwards incoming messages to subscription handlers.
 Requests are queued, so you can send requests before the initialization process finishes.

 Available methods:
-- `constructor` - Creates client instance given url and client identity.
+- `constructor` - Creates client instance given a WebSocket client and user's identity.
 - `sendRequest` - Sends request to the server.
 Returns a promise that resolves to a response or rejects with ApplicationError.
 - `subscribe` - Listens for requests coming from server and if the message meets criteria (matches type and filter), subscribe handler is called with message content.
 The value returned by the handler is sent back to the server.
 Return value of subscribe is a function canceling the subscriptions.
 - `stop` - Closes the client.